mdrorum/advancedprogramming/README.md

 Advanced Programming
 ====================

-Material for the Advanced Programming course (Computer Graphics MsC).
+Material for the Advanced Programming course (MsC on Computer Graphics and Simulation at U-tad).
 This repository includes several .cpp files with code examples.
 The code is written in C++11.

 ## lambda